-IN THE 21ST CENTURY
+FOR WORLD MISSION MOVEMENT IN THE 21ST CENTURY

-“Established under the auspices of Asia Missions Association, EWC envisions to be a catalyst for the world mission movement in the 21st century.
+“Established under the auspices of the Asia Missions Association, EWC envisions to be a catalyst for the world mission movement in the 21st century.
 We aim to develop world-class leaders, produce cutting-edge mission research and publications and provide forums for discussions and sharing of ideas.
 We are in partnership with churches, missiological associations, mission structures and theological seminaries.”

-Timothy K. Park, PhD
+Dr. Timothy K. Park

-The Rev. David J. Cho, who had served as the Executive Director of the Consultation, was subsequently appointed by the Continuation Committee as its Secretary-Treasurer.
+At that time, Dr. David J. Cho, who had served as the Executive Director of the Consultation, was subsequently appointed by the Continuation Committee as its Secretary-Treasurer.
 He set a goal of training at least 10,000 Asian missionaries at the Center by the year 2000 A.D.